qbzzt/etherdocs/zk_rollups.md

 If we examine the problem, it's not really necessary for all the nodes to run the program for a transaction.
-At least one node has to actually run the program to get from the input state of the contract to the output state, but the other nodes can get the proposed output state and just verify that it is correct.
+At least one node has to actually run the program to get from the input state of the contract to the output state, but other nodes can get the proposed output state and just verify that it is correct.
 Surprisingly, this second task can be accomplished much more easily using a field of cryptography called [Zero Knowledge Proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).